mdcutone/psychxr/README.md

 ```
 >>> import psychxr.ovr as ovr
 >>> ovr.capi.isHmdConnected()
-False
+True
 ```

 ### Installing Pre-Compiled Binaries

 The easiest way to get PsychXR is to get the [Wheel package](https://github.com/mdcutone/psychxr/releases) and install it using the 'pip install' command.
 The pre-compiled binaries are built on Windows 10 64-bit using the MSVC 15.0 compiler against Python 3.6 64-bit.
-You can install the package with the following command:
+You can install the package with the following command (no environment variables or compilers needed):

 ```
 python -m pip install psychxr-<version>.whl
 ```

-No environment variables or compilers to worry about!

 ## Limitations